 Sec.
-147. Limitation.-These regulations shall not apply to outdoor advertising in the compact or built up section of any town or city but such advertising is subject to regulation by town or city by-laws or ordinances.
+147. Limitation.-Except for outdoor advertising in areas adjacent to the interstate system, these regulations shall not apply to outdoor advertising in the compact or built up section of any own or city but such advertising is subject to regulation by town or city by-laws or ordinances.
 The application for a permit under section 138, when such outdoor advertising is to be located outside the compact or built-up section of any municipality, shall contain a certificate stating that the proposed structure, device or display is in conformity with existing municipal ordinances.
 Any person, firm or corporation who shall erect, maintain or display outdoor advertising in a city or town contrary to the zoning ordinances thereof shall be subject to the penalties of section 148 and the commission may require such structure, device or display to be removed.
 The compact or built up section of any town or city, for the purposes of this section, shall be the territory thereof contiguous to any way which is built up with buildings devoted to business or dwelling purposes which are situated less than 150 feet apart for a distance of at least 1⁄4 of a mile.
 (R. S. c.
-20, § 121, 1951, c.
-302, § 2, 1955, c.
-279, § 2, 1959, c.
-256.)
+20, § 121.
+1951, c.
+302, § 2.
+1955, c.
+279, § 2.
+1959, c.
+256. 1961, c.
+332, § 2.)